Twelve Tribes of Israel: Levite Y-chromosome studies

-Recent studies of genetic markers within Jewish populations strongly suggest that modern Ashkenazi Levites (Jewish males who claim patrilineal descent from the Tribe of Levi) are descendants of a single Levite ancestor who came to Europe from the Middle East roughly 1,750 years ago.
+Recent studies of genetic markers within Jewish populations strongly suggest that modern Ashkenazi Levites (Jewish males who claim patrilineal descent from the hereditary male Jewish lineage of Levitical priests) are descendants of a single Levite ancestor who came to Europe from the Middle East roughly 1,750 years ago.
 The growth of this specific lineage aligns with the expansion patterns seen in other founding groups of Ashkenazi Jews.
 This means that a relatively small number of original ancestors have had a large impact on the genetic makeup of today's Ashkenazi population.

 Attributed coats of arms

 Attributed arms are Western European coats of arms given retrospectively to persons real or fictitious who died before the start of the age of heraldry in the latter half of the 12th century.